Fix 'CHKDSK Cannot Open Volume for Direct Access' Error

 sfc /scannow

-If none of the above solutions work, you may need to run CHKDSK from a recovery environment or installation media.
+You may need to run CHKDSK from a recovery environment or installation media if other solutions don't work.
 This method allows you to access the drive without booting into Windows, which can prevent software conflicts.

 Steps to Run CHKDSK from a Recovery Drive: